zcrnf/Music_Transformer/README.md

 Training Data Source: https://drive.google.com/drive/folders/1gskpFXA04GMyTT0f9r4z3C2ddzCEOP42

+Example result shown in the midi file in the directory, it can either be played directly or by converting to mp3 using online tools
 ## Overview

 This project trains a music generation model on ~10,841 MIDI files from 237 composers using: